Amid hoopla around Ichiro and Mariners — A’s are here, too

-TOKYO (AP) — Amid all the hoopla surrounding Suzuki Ichiro’s return to Japan with the Seattle Mariners, it’s been easy to overlook something else: the Oakland Athletics are here, too.
+TOKYO (AP) — Amid all the hoopla surrounding Ichiro Suzuki’s return to Japan with the Seattle Mariners, it’s been easy to overlook something else: the Oakland Athletics are here, too.

 The A’s are used to being seen as the also-rans, and even relish it.
 They were a playoff team last season — not the Mariners.
-And when “Ichiro-mania” subsides after the season-opening games in the Tokyo Dome on Wednesday and Thursday, the A’s will again be under-the-radar favorites.
+And when “Ichiromania” subsides after the season-opening games in the Tokyo Dome on Wednesday and Thursday, the A’s will again be under-the-radar favorites.

 “The A’s have always been an underdog organization no matter how you put it,” A’s pitcher Liam Hendriks said.
 “We enjoy proving people wrong.”